Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us026/01.requirements-engineering/Readme.md

-# US008 - List the vehicles needing the check-up
+# US008 - Assign one or more vehicles to an entry in the Agenda

 ## 1. Requirements Engineering